jkempf42/kube-volttron/cluster-config/README.md

-Next, we need to enable routing on both nodes by `sudo` editing `/etc/sysctl.conf` and deleting the `#` character at the beginning of the lines with `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` to enable routing on the host after reboot, if they aren't already.
+Next, we need to enable routing on both nodes by `sudo` editing `/etc/sysctl.conf` and deleting the `#` character at the beginning of the lines with `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1`.
+This enables routing on the VMs after reboot.

 Then use the command:

 	sudo sysctl <routing variable>=1

-where `<routing variable>` is  `net.ipv4.ip_forward` and `net.ipv6.conf.all.forwarding` to enable routing in the running host.
+where `<routing variable>` is  `net.ipv4.ip_forward` and `net.ipv6.conf.all.forwarding` to enable routing in the running VMs.

 You can test whether your configuration has worked by running: